Investors

 Chief Operating Officer

 Prior to joining the Company as COO in 2020, Jerry Goei served as President Director of Dwi Satrya Utama (DSU) Group since December 2015.
 Prior to joining DSU Group, he spent four years with Northstar Group, a leading private equity firm in Indonesia until Dec 2015, with the last position as the Managing Director and Head of Operations of Northstar.
 Before Northstar, he has held several C-level executive positions in several companies, including the Country Director of AkzoNobel Group in Indonesia and at the same time holding the position of President Director and CEO of PT ICI Paints Indonesia (Dulux), which is AkzoNobel largest subsidiary in Indonesia.
 He spent 12 years in total with ICI/AkzoNobel.
 He has also worked for Accenture, American Standard, and Sampoerna.
+Currently he also serves as Commissioner at PT Multi Prima Sejahtera Tbk (since 2020) and Vice President Director at PT Matahari Putra Prima Tbk (since October 2023).

 Chief Human Resources Officer